gbhering/wisardpkg/docs/about.md

-# This library was built with the contribution of:
+# This library was built with the contributions of:
 * Aluizio Lima Filho
 * Gabriel Guarisa
 * Luiz Fernando